Ecosystem

 App providers are the companies that build integrations with agrirouter.
 An app provider:

-• Creates one or more applications (software products) that integrate with agrirouter
+- Creates one or more applications that integrate with agrirouter.

-• Submits applications for implementation review before they can be used in production
+- Submits software versions for implementation review before they can be used in production.

-• Manages the technical aspects of the integration (authorization, endpoint creation, messaging)
+- Manages the technical aspects of the integration, including authorization, endpoint creation, and messaging.

 A single app provider company may offer several applications, for example a farm management software product and a separate fleet management backend.